robert-westenberger/knowledgebase/mathematics/discrete-mathematics/propositional-logic.md

 Notice we just assume P is true and repeatedly ask and answer the question, "What does that mean?".
 Eventually we conclude that it means the conclusion.

 ## Predicates and Quantifiers
+A **predicate** can be understood as a proposition whose truth depeonds on the value of one or more variables. "n is a perfect square" is a predicate, since you don't know its true or false until a value for n is provided.